aim-41tt/aim-41tt/README.md

 I am a java Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.
 - :telescope: I work as a programmer technician and contribute to the backend for creating desktop applications.

-- :seedlings: I study writing technical content.
+- :seedling: I study writing technical content.

 - :zap: In my free time, I solve problems in javaRash and read technical articles.